dfeshed/nw-ueba-saas/docs/faqs/intellij-faq.md

 indent_size = 2
 ```

-## How do I configure JSHint?
+## How do I configure ESLint?

-We use [JSHint](http://jshint.com/about/) to detect problems in JavaScript source code (such as syntax errors or code style violations).
-IntelliJ can be configured to use JSHint for analyzing your code live as you write it.
+We use [ESLint](http://eslint.org/docs/about/) to detect problems in JavaScript source code (such as syntax errors or code style violations).
+IntelliJ can be configured to use ESLint for analyzing your code live as you write it.

-IntelliJS relies on a JSHint configuration file, `.jshintrc`, for this setup.
-The `.jshintrc` file in your project's root should automatically be used by your IDE.
+IntelliJ relies on an ESLint configuration file, `.eslintrc.js`, for this setup.
+The `.eslintrc.js` file in your project's root should automatically be used by your IDE.
 But if for some reason it isn't, you can explicitly tell the IDE to use it, as follows:

 1. Go to the Preferences dialog (in Mac OS X, go to the app menu IntelliJ IDEA > Preferences).
-2. In Preferences, search for `jshint`.
-The search should uncover a section called: `Languages & Frameworks` > `Javascript` > `Code Quality Tools` > `JSHint`.
-Select the `JSHint` section.
+2. In Preferences, search for `eslint`.
+The search should uncover a section called: `Languages & Frameworks` > `Javascript` > `Code Quality Tools` > `ESlint`.
+Select the `ESLint` section.
-3. In the `JSHint` section, click the `Enable` checkbox, and then check `Use config files`.
+3. In the `ESLint` section, click the `Enable` checkbox, and then check `Use config files`.
-4. There should be a radio button for `Default`, which is supposed to read the `.jshintrc` file in your project root.
+4. There should be a radio button for `Default`, which is supposed to read the `.eslintrc.js` file in your project root.
 If that's working correctly, great.
-But if not, you can try choosing the radio button `Custom configuration file` and then explicitly choose the path of your `.jshintrc` file.
+But if not, you can try choosing the radio button `Custom configuration file` and then explicitly choose the path of your `.eslintrc.js` file.

 ## How do I configure ECMAScript6 (ES2015) support?

 [Ember CLI](http://www.ember-cli.com/) encourages your code to be written in [ES6](http://es6-features.org/), also known as [ES2015](https://themeteorchef.com/blog/what-is-es2015/).
 Ember CLI will then transpile it to ES5 when you make a build.
 Therefore you should make sure that your IDE understands ES6 syntax.
-If you don't do this, your IDE will mark all your ES6-specific code (e.g., `import` and `export` statements) as errors, which will make your IDE's JSHint functionality useless.
+If you don't do this, your IDE will mark all your ES6-specific code (e.g., `import` and `export` statements) as errors, which will make your IDE's ESLint functionality useless.

 1. In `IntelliJ IDEA` > `Preferences`, go to the section: `Languages & Frameworks` > `Javascript`.
 2. In that section, you'll see a pulldown for picking JavaScript language version.
 Choose `ECMAScript 6`.